 Or Air Canada, which has hundreds of gigabytes of data on safety-related KPIs.
 They’ve integrated AI and analytics into corporate safety processes for their front-line employees so airplane parts can be flagged and replaced before the part fails.

 Or closer to home, UK-based online recipe box company Gousto, which used business intelligence to strengthen access to their self-serve data, enhance better reporting and data visualisations for their employees, to help support the delivery of nearly 8 million meals monthly.
+Another business intelligence example use is causaLens. causaLens uses AI to improve customer churn prediction and see which customers are likely to leave or to cancel a subscription.

 This is what the future of business intelligence will look like.
 It’s businesses of all sizes and types, putting personalised, actionable analytics in the hands of all users where they are.
 No more heavy IT projects with long turnaround times.
 No more distracting dashboards or attempts to turn everybody into analysts.
 And as data will be at the hands of business decision makers where and when they need it in real-time, the phrase “let’s look at the data” will become a phrase of the past.